retentioneering/retentioneering-tools/docs/source/user_guides/step_sankey.rst

 values
 ~~~~~~

 Since the StepSankey object is essentially a graph, it natural to get the underlying values as the data on the graph's nodes and edges.
-So ``StepSankey.values`` property returns two ``pandas.DataFrame`` objects.
+So :py:meth:`StepSankey.values<retentioneering.tooling.step_sankey.step_sankey.StepSankey.values>` property returns two ``pandas.DataFrame`` objects.
 The first relates to the nodes, the second relates to the edges. ``show_plot=False`` in the examples below is needed to supress displaying the diagram.

 .. code-block:: python